 Our aim is to provide you with the best advice possible for your circumstances and objectives and to retain you as a client for many years.

 In March 1993 Girlings was one of the first Solicitors in the country to establish an in-house Independent Financial Services department.
 We have an extremely experienced team based in our Canterbury office that prides itself on putting the clients' interest first, and our whole approach is driven by this ethos.

-Our services are subject to the high standard of regulation laid down by both the Financial Services Authority and the Solicitors Regulation Authority.
+Our services are subject to the high standard of regulation laid down by both the Financial Conduct Authority and the Solicitors Regulation Authority.

 Whether you require income, growth, or both from a lump sum investment or regular savings, our approach is to apply tried and tested investment principles to financial planning.
 We go to great lengths to ensure that the risk profile of our recommendations matches your requirement, and offer a regular review service to make sure it continues to do so.
 We take care to make sure that you fully understand the type, purpose and make up of any investments that we recommend, and that our recommendations are consistent with your tolerance to risk and your time horizons.